on-device-ml/apple-vision-select/README.md

 ## Overview

 Allows selection of photos using new features of the Apple Vision framework, including:
-    - Select Photos with Best Aesthetics
+    - Select Photos with Best Aesthetics<br>
-    - Select Smudged/Blurred Photos
+    - Select Smudged/Blurred Photos<br>
-    - Select Documents & Receipts
+    - Select Documents & Receipts<br>

 ## Quick Start

 ⚡️ To get started, assuming a ~/MyProjects project folder:

-1) Clone apple-intelligence to ~/MyProjects
+1) Clone apple-vision-select to ~/MyProjects

-2) Use XCode to build ~/MyProjects/apple-intelligence/apple-afm-hello & run
+2) Use XCode to build ~/MyProjects/apple-vision-select & run

-3) Enter a question then select ⏵
+3) Select a folder 􀈕

+4) Right click on any image and select an option

 ## Before We Start